DashChat: Interactive Authoring of Performance Dashboard Design Prototypes through Conversation with LLM-Powered Agent: System Pipeline

 \subsection{Result Evaluation and Iterative Adjustment}

-This module serves as the final checkpoint in the pipeline, ensuring that the generated industrial dashboard prototype meets the expectations and adheres to the quality standards.
-It evaluates task outputs using feature metrics extracted from the dataset in~\cref{sec:design-pattern}, determining whether the results align with desired objectives.
-If the evaluation identifies deficiencies, the pipeline supports iterative refinement by returning earlier modules in~\cref{sect:pipeline-Task-Planning}, to incorporate evaluation feedback and improve the prototype.
-Prototypes that are evaluated as successful from users are applied to extend the knowledge base, thus enabling the system to learn and extend its functionality (\textbf{R5}).
-In addition, the module supports iterative adjustment, allowing users to continuously refine and enhance their dashboards throughout the design process~(\textbf{R6}).
+This module serves as the final checkpoint in the pipeline, ensuring that the generated performance dashboard prototype meets the expectations and adheres to the quality standards.
+Here we integrate proactive constraints with post-hoc validation, addressing the difficulty of the creation of factually incorrect or nonsensical content from LLM.

-\textbf{Result Evaluation}: The tool assesses whether the task output aligns with the expected abstract structure by extracting feature metrics based on predefined logic.
-The primary criterion for success is whether the abstract structure can serve as a content basis for constructing a real-world industrial dashboard prototype.
+\textbf{Result Evaluation}: As described in the Composition agent, the use of a strict DSL prevents the LLM from generating arbitrary structures or commands.
+In addition, by separating schema definition from data generation, we prevent the LLM from directly inventing numerical data, a primary source of hallucination.
+In this agent, before rendering the prototype, it applies automated evaluation on the abstract structure: (i) It validates the generated JSON structure against its schema, ensuring all required fields are present and correctly typed. (ii) The tool (Fig.~\ref{fig:pipeline}(F)) checks if the chosen chart type is appropriate for the characteristics of data (\eg if a line chart is used for non-temporal categorical data).
+If the evaluation identifies deficiencies, including structural errors or semantic inconsistencies, the pipeline automatically triggers a refinement loop by returning the task to the Planning module with specific feedback for correction.

-\textbf{Prototype Construction} (Fig.~\ref{fig:pipeline}(F)): Once passing the evaluation, the abstract structure is translated into a real industrial dashboard prototype.
+\textbf{Prototype Construction} (Fig.~\ref{fig:pipeline}(G)): Once passing the evaluation, the abstract structure is translated into a real performance dashboard prototype.
 This tool bridges abstract structure and practical implementation, providing users with a realistic preview of the final product.

-\textbf{Iterative Adjustment}: The pipeline enables users to refine prototypes based on generated results and contextual feedback.
-Users can modify prototypes via natural language input or direct interaction without technical expertise.
-When satisfied, the finalized prototype is stored as a new example in the knowledge base, enriching the dataset for future tasks (Fig.~\ref{fig:pipeline}(G)).
-This knowledge-enrichment mechanism ensures continuous improvement, leveraging past successes to meet diverse user needs.
+\textbf{Human-in-the-Loop Validation and Iterative Adjustment}: The pipeline is designed for iterative collaboration, not one-shot generation (Fig.~\ref{fig:pipeline}(H)).
+The generated prototype is a proposal for the designer to inspect.
+The designer, as a domain expert, is best equipped to identify subtle hallucinations, such as fabricated metrics that look plausible but are contextually meaningless, or inappropriate visual metaphors.
+The iterative adjustment process (\textbf{R6}) empowers the user to correct these issues conversationally, ensuring the final prototype is both structurally sound and semantically valid.